vishwanatharondekar/gitlab-cli/README.md

-gitlab-cli
+git-lab-cli
 ==================

-gitlab-cli is a command line utility created in JavaScript.
+git-lab-cli is a command line utility created in JavaScript.
 Inspired from [hub](https://github.com/github/hub).
 It tries to provide commands which makes working with gitlab from the command line easier.

+**Note the spelling**: this package is `git-lab-cli` with an extra hyphen.
+There is another npm package named `gitlab-cli` and this one is not that one.

-Creating a merge request with gitlab-cli is as simple as
+Creating a merge request with git-lab-cli is as simple as

 ```sh
 $ lab merge-request